Shopify/slate/packages/slate-sections-plugin/README.md

 }
 ```

 The plugin will take care of combining all the translations into an object such as the one displayed initially.
-To specify the locale code of your json file, you must name it [`localecode`].json
+To specify the locale code of your JSON file, you must name it [`localecode`].json

 Below is an example of what your section's folder may look like: